-Excited about Rainbow Six Siege Year 5?
-It's been over four years since Ubisoft launched its tactical FPS, and it only continues to grow.
-With a increasing roster of over 50 operators, Year 5 is something of a transitional year in terms of new Siege content.
+Rainbow Six Siege Year 5 has already proven to be an important step in the game's future.
+It's been more than four years since Ubisoft launched its tactical FPS, and it only continues to grow.
+With a roster of 57 operators and counting, Year 5 is something of a transitional year in terms of new Siege content.
 In exchange for fewer operators and no new maps, Ubi is investing more time improving what Siege already has, Operation Health-style.
-Then in Year 6, the french developer is to build on this strategy with half the usual new operators.
+Then in Year 6, the studio is building on this strategy with half the usual new operators.

 Fewer operators might be a bummer for some, but there's a lot of exciting stuff on the horizon in 2020.
 Here's everything we know about Rainbow Six Siege Year 5 so far.